pushkar-dev/Systems-Practicum/pi-hole/README.md

 ```

 ## Accesing the admin portal
-Visit 127.0.0.1:7003 and current password will be change me but you can change it in docker-compose.yml file.
+Visit 127.0.0.1:7003 and current password will be "ChangeMe" but you can change it in docker-compose.yml file.